chgferreira/backbone_extraction/README.md

 ## Pre-requisites:

-All methods can be executed under Linux/Ubuntu, but they can run on different platforms as well.
-The main requisites per method are:
+All methods have been tested under Linux/Ubuntu, but they can run on different platforms as well.
+The main requirements per method are:

   - Python 3.6+ (TriBE, Noise Corrected, Disparity Filter, High Salient Skeleton, MLF)
   - R (SDSM)